Zydak/Vulkan-Path-Tracer/README.md

 #### Final BSDF

-After every lobes' BxDF and PDF have been evaluated they have to be combined.
-For that I multiply each BxDF and PDF by their respective probabilities of being sampled and then simply add them all together.
+After the BxDF and PDF of each lobe have been evaluated, they have to be combined.
+For that I multiply each BxDF and PDF by their respective probabilities of being sampled, and then simply add them all together.

 $$
 \begin{gather*}